 My mum loves the fact that we have washing machines because it teaches me to be independent and means I don't bring dirty washing home at the weekend!
 Lily

 Inglis house is named after a former Headmistress.

 Jen Ranson LVI Housemistress

 The transition to Sixth Form is a Tudor Hall milestone.
 You will develop a greater sense of independence, have the guidance to prepare for living away from home at University, the opportunity to develop as a leader and make your mark on the school and the chance to give back to your community.

 People describe me as energetic and unrelentingly enthusiastic.
-For the last two and half years I have been living and working in a British International Boarding School in China.
-I’ll be bringing all of my experiences as Head of Girls Boarding with me along with a mastery of chopsticks.
-I have taught Geography to A-Level for the past seven years in independent schools and grammar schools.
+I lived and worked in a British International Boarding School in China for two and a half years prior to joining Tudor Hall and brought with me all of my experiences as Head of Girls Boarding along with a mastery of chopsticks.
+I also teach Geography at Tudor, having taught to A Level for seven years in independent schools and grammar schools.